-And this is what happened to God's Law in the life of the nation Israel.
+And this is what happened to God's law in the life of the nation Israel.
 By the time of Jesus, the Jews were so out of touch with the Lawgiver, that they were interpreting the Law in ways God never intended.

 Jesus called the perpetrators, "blind guides."

-The Pharisees had interpreted the Law in a way that made it convenient for them to keep - instead of interpreting it according to the tenor of the words.
+The Pharisees were interpreting God's Law in a way that made it convenient for them to keep - instead of interpreting it according to the tenor of the words.